tannerregan/world_nightlights/README.md

 ### 1.3 Computing Environment

-You will need to install and activate our `illuminating-env` conda environment.
+In order to replicate our data you will need to install and activate our `world-nl-env` conda environment.
 Once you have [anaconda](https://www.anaconda.com/) installed on your machine, from the root directory of this repository, run:
 ```
-conda env create -f code/environment.yml
+conda env create -f code/world-nl-env.yml
-conda activate illuminating-env
+conda activate world-nl-env
 ```

 The code was last run for the worldwide dataset during May 2024 on a 8-core Intel CPU (11th gen i9-11950H @ 2.60GHz) with 32 GB of RAM, 500 GB of fast local storage.
 Computation took one week.